RoCK blocks for double covers of symmetric groups and quiver Hecke superalgebras: RoCK blocks for double covers of symmetric groups

-So the blocks of $\F\tilde\Si_n$ split into blocks of $\F\tilde\Si_ne_z$ and the blocks of $\tilde\Si_n(1-e_z)$.
+So the blocks of $\F\tilde\Si_n$ split into blocks of $\F\tilde\Si_ne_z$ and the blocks of $\F\tilde\Si_n(1-e_z)$.
 Note that $\F\tilde\Si_n(1-e_z)\cong\F\Si_n$, so the latter blocks are relatively well understood, see \S\ref{SI1}.
-From now on we concentrate on the blocks of $\F\tilde\Si_n e_z$ sometimes referred to as the {\em spin blocks} of $\Si_n$.
-Little is known about spin blocks of symmetric groups.
+From now on we concentrate on the blocks of $\F\tilde\Si_n e_z$ sometimes referred to as the {\em spin blocks} of the symmetric group.
+Little is known about these spin blocks.
 In particular, Brou\'e's conjecture for them is wide open.

 In \S\ref{sec:twist_group} we introduce the algebra $\cT_n$, a twisted group algebra of the symmetric group with basis $\{\ct_w\mid w\in \Si_n\}$.
 In fact, $\cT_n \cong \F\tilde\Si_n e_z$ and it is often important to consider $\cT_n$ as a superalgebra with